Places to Go

 Mono County is the east entrance to Yosemite National Park, and a well-rounded visit to this famous destination begins or ends here.
 From Tuolumne Meadows and Tenaya Lake in the Park to Mono Lake and Bodie Ghost Town in Mono County, "Yosemite East" offers amazing sightseeing and recreation opportunities - minus the crowds!

-Yosemite National Park Reservation System for 2024: reservations are required for Park entry on certain days.
-More information here
+Yosemite National Park Reservation System for 2026: There are no reservations required for the 2026 season.
+More information here.

 Tip #1